PHI-base/phi4pipeline/tests/data/readme_expected.md

 -   **Cite as**: Rothamsted Research (2021).
 Pathogen-Host Interaction Database, version 4.12.
 PHI-base, Rothamsted Research, Harpenden, UK https://doi.org/10.5281/zenodo.5356871
--   **Conditions of use**: Rothamsted relies on the integrity of users to ensure that Rothamsted Research receives suitable acknowledgment as being the originators of these data.
-This enables us to monitor the use of each dataset and to demonstrate their value.
-Please send us a link to any publication that uses this Rothamsted data.
+-   **Conditions of use**: PHI-base relies on the integrity of our users to ensure that PHI-base is acknowledged as the source of this dataset.
+Citation enables us to monitor the use of this dataset and to demonstrate its value.
+Please send us a link to any publication that uses this dataset.

 ## Funding